The Organization

 “Tara Mandala was created to bring people together to support each other, practice, and do retreat in order to reach realization.
 The second purpose of Tara Mandala is to be a temenos for the emergence of the sacred feminine, through the lens of Vajrayana, leading to the balance of genuine partnership between the masculine and feminine in our world.” – Lama Tsultrim Allione

 Tara Mandala, Inc. was incorporated as a Colorado Nonprofit Corporation in 1994.
 Tara Mandala is a tax-exempt 501(c)(3) religious organization and church.
-Tara Mandala is lead by Spiritual Director Lama Tsultrim Allione and managed by its Board of Trustees who provide overall governance and set policy, work on the strategic and master plans, and implement and follow its bylaws.
+Tara Mandala’s strategic vision is guided by its Board of Trustees who provide overall governance, set policy, and implement bylaws.
+Tara Mandala’s Spiritual Director, Lama Tsultrim Allione, and The Prajna Council develop our spiritual practice.
 In order to preserve Tara Mandala’s core principle of the strengthening of the feminine voice, the organization commits to always having a majority of women as trustees on the Tara Mandala Board who identify with the feminine and the need for it in the world.

 Tara Mandala day-to-day operations are overseen and managed by Executive Director, Cady Allione, and Assistant Spiritual Director, Dorje Lopön Chandra Easton.
 The Executive Council provides support and oversight on key policy and operational issues.